Recognition in Academic Review is Structural, Not Personal

 • Support the project without extensive interpretation

 Strong work can fail to advance if its contribution can’t be articulated in ways that are recognizable to others within the system.
-Recognition depends on a project’s ability to be explained clearly without requiring additional explanation, a challenge frequently encountered in promotion portfolios and faculty review dossiers.
+Recognition depends on a project’s ability to be explained clearly without requiring additional interpretation, a challenge frequently encountered in promotion portfolios and faculty review dossiers.

 Comparability Shapes Outcomes